torchnyu/blog/_drafts/2020-11-03-whats-wrong.md

 still consider the above ideas of course.

 Be honest with yourself.
 It doesn't help to delude yourself on how much you understand.
-If you're not following, you're not following.
+If you're not following the material, you're not following it.
+There's no shame in that.

 *Have you been attending the lectures?*